CytronTechnologies/Hackathon-Penang-2016/Applications/Hackathon-key-generator/nodejs/README.md

 ## To obtain the keys

-In this directory, run the following command:
+In this directory, run the following command in command window:
 ```c
 node hackathon-key-generator.js <your_deveui_here>
 ```